 About Other Cybersecurity Audit Checklists

 There are many sources of cybersecurity checklists you can find on the Internet.
-Some companies are happy to give away their checklists and others charge for them.
-Some are just the cost of a subscription email in hopes of selling you other products and services down the road.
+Some companies are happy to give away their lists, while others charge for them.

 You may attend a new class about security that will give you ideas to add to your checklist.
 Or you may purchase a new firewall or some new anti-virus software that will make you rethink how you do a certain aspect of your checklist.
-You may also decide that you want to outsource your security checks, although even if you do that, you’ll want to have your own checklist and compare it against what your outsourced consultants use to make sure that they have covered all the bases as well as add things from their checklist to yours.
+You may also decide that you want to outsource your security checks.
+However, you’ll want to have your own checklist and compare it against what your outsourced consultants use to make sure that they have covered all the bases.